0-steve/census_api/README.md

 Run the function _get_state_codes_ to get a csv of all state codes (minus PR) from census.
 Make sure to place the csv file output in the folder _state_codes_.
 The script will use this file to collect census tract data for all included states.

-## Goal #2
+## Goal #2 (2_learn)
-Once applied to all eligible states, conduct further analysis to find trends and statistical summaries on social characteristics data.
+Conduct exploratory data analysis on social characteristics data for each state returned from 1_build.
+Learn trends & visualize analysis in a Jupyter notebook.

 ## Goal #3
 Conduct clustering analysis on on social characteristics data for all eligible states & census tracts.